-That’s when I heard of a brown bag turkey!
+THEN I learned this brown bag method!
 BRILLIANT!
-The bag keeps your turkey juicy and moist without the extra work of basting, AND because brown paper ags breath better than plastic you still get a great brown on the skin, you end up with a gorgeous centerpiece that tastes great!
+The bag keeps your turkey juicy and moist without the extra work of basting, AND because brown paper bags breath better than plastic you still get a great brown on the skin, you end up with a gorgeous centerpiece that tastes great!

-You can prepare the Turkey ANY way you want, injections, stuffed, putting a mixture under the skin, etc… But the key is a Meat Thermometer.
+You can prepare the Turkey ANY way you want, injections, stuffed, putting a mixture under the skin, etc… I like to use a compound butter!
+But the key is a Meat Thermometer.
 It’s a MUST for cooking a Turkey and not OVER cooking it.
 A digital one is easy to use and takes a lot of the work out of your turkey.

 I prefer to use a disposable pan as well.
 That way I don’t have to store a big pan for just three meals a year AND (this is the most important part to me) I can pop a hole in the bottom corner and easily pour all the turkey juice into the gravy recipe without having to try to pour it out with a hot turkey in the pan.